How to Create and File VAT OSS Reports

 What to include in the return

-The VAT MOSS return is commonly prepopulated with basic details about your business such as your MOSS registration number and the relevant calendar quarter.
+The VAT OSS return is commonly prepopulated with basic details about your business such as your OSS registration number and the relevant calendar quarter.

 While systems can differ from Member State to Member State, you will usually find